Growing Your Own Guest Post

 Impacts include:

-• High levels of embodied carbon converting abundant bauxite aluminium ore into aluminium, generating hazardous red-mud waste that is stored in settlement ponds behind bunded earth banks, which occasionally bust their banks polluting land, flooding villages and polluting water courses.
+- High levels of embodied carbon converting abundant bauxite aluminium ore into aluminium, generating hazardous red-mud waste that is stored in settlement ponds behind bunded earth banks, which occasionally burst their banks polluting agricultural land, flooding villages and polluting water courses destroying flora and fauna in the process.

 Positives: